|

 fine two-story adobe house containing fourteen rooms - built for permanency.

-was the last home of Kit Carson before his death in 1868.
-Boggs and Carson
+last home before his death in 1868.
+Boggs and Carson were very close friends

-were very close friends and Carson lived east of the Boggs house.
-In a short
+and Carson lived east of the Boggs house.
+In a short time the settlement

-time the settlement of Boggsville grew into a center for trade education,
+of Boggsville grew into a center for trade education, culture and had all

-culture and had all of the attributes of a real town although it never became
+of the attributes of a real town although it never became know as a real

-know as a real town.
-From 1866-1973 it was a community for nearby settlers.
+town.
+From it was a community for nearby settlers.
+The school

 Boggs raised sheep and Prowers raised cattle.
 Both industries flourished on the land surrounding Boggsville during the 1870s.
 Irrigated farming had developed in the area heavily since 1864.
 Boggsville supplied the major amount of grain, fodder, vegetables, and other food crops for the region.